Level 2 Certificate in Counselling Skills (Rqf) (Tquk)

 Entry Requirements

-- Age Requirement: You must be aged 19 or over at the start of the course.
+• Age Requirement: You must be aged 16 or over.

 You can only study one course at a time.